-Association of Unitarian Universalist Administrators Bylaws
+Association of Unitarian Universalist Administrators

-NAME AND AFFILIATION
+Article I. NAME and AFFILIATION

 A member may be suspended or removed with cause by a 2/3 vote of the Board.